jellewie/Domoticz-Is-the-washing-machine-done/readme.md

 5. Rename the meter with 'Usage - Electric in Watt' to the set 'MeterName'
 6. Redo the last 2 steps (with different names) for each device you wish to use
 7. Add the code in Setup/More options/Events and then add(+) dzVents. just copy the text in 'Vbscript.lua' into the field
+8. Optionally add a 'Switch off' notification, this can just be done in Domoticz on the given SwitchName

 # Credits and links